← Back

 •

-The control panel appears on the right
+The floating control bar appears on the right

 •